Telecommunication-Telemedia-Assessment/AVT-ECoClass-VR/README.md

 An adapted version of the audiovisual scene analysis paradigm is presented in this dataset, focusing on the localization and identification of talkers within a scene.
 The dataset includes two audiovisual scenarios (360° video and computer-generated imagery) and two implementations for dataset playback.
 The 360° video part of the dataset features 200 video and single-channel audio recordings of 20 speakers reading ten stories, and 20 videos of speakers in silence, resulting in a total of 220 video and 200 audio recordings.
-The dataset also includes one 360° background image of a real primary school classroom scene, targeting young school children for subsequent subjective tests.
+The dataset also includes one 360° background image of a real primary school classroom scene and a 3D model of the same classroom scene, targeting young school children for subsequent subjective tests.
 All stories were recorded in the German language with native German speakers.
 The second part of the dataset comprises 20 different 3D models of the speakers and a computer-generated classroom scene, along with an immersive audiovisual virtual environment implementation that can be interacted with using an HTC Vive controller.
-Both implementations also include a Unity plugin to connect and interact with the [Virtual Acoustics](https://www.virtualacoustics.org) auralization software.
+Both implementations also include a Unity plugin to connect and interact with the [Virtual Acoustics](https://www.virtualacoustics.org) auralization framework, developed by the Institute for Hearing Technology and Acoustics (IHTA) at RWTH Aachen University.
 As a proof of concept, the dataset includes example output data collected from ongoing perception tests.
 There, subjects have the task of identifying which talker in the scene is reading out which story, using the story-to-speaker mapping input system developed within this dataset.